-- Feeding the elephants - Cleaning their enclosures - Washing the elephants - Walking the elephants to the forest to allow them to forage on natural foods - Creating enrichments to stimulate our elephants - Maintaining enclosures, pools and mud baths - Harvesting plant matter, including banana trees and grasses to feed to our elephants - Plus other activities depending on current needs of the Rescue Centre, e.g. helping the WRC program, planting grasses and trees.
+- Feeding the elephants - Cleaning their enclosures - Washing elephants - Walking elephants to the forest to allow them to forage on natural foods - Creating enrichments to stimulate our elephants - Maintaining enclosures and pools - Harvesting plant matter, including banana trees to feed to our elephants - Other activities depending on current needs of the Rescue Centre, e.g. helping the WRC program, planting grasses and trees.

-Please note, we do allow interaction with some of our elephants, as they will never return back to the wild.
+Please note we do allow interaction with some of our elephants as they will never return back to the wild.
 However, we do not ride or swim with our elephants.
 They are here for their well-deserved retirement and sanctuary.